A vehicle parked near Spitzkoppe at sunset in Namibia

 Is this you?

-The classic 2-week Namibia route shape that works best
+The classic 2-week Namibia route shape

 • night 1: Windhoek or airport-area arrival night